7 Life Changing Things To Do In Yellowstone

 Yellowstone National Park is an amazing place.
 There is no doubt about it.
-When Teddy Roosevelt spoke at the laying of the cornerstone of the gateway to Yellowstone in 1903 he said, "The geysers, the extraordinary hot springs, the lakes, the mountains, the canyons, and cataracts unite to make this region something not wholly to be paralleled elsewhere on the globe," and those words still hold true today.
+When Teddy Roosevelt spoke at the laying of the cornerstone of the gateway to Yellowstone in 1903 he said, "The geysers, the extraordinary hot springs, the lakes, the mountains, the canyons, and cataracts unite to make this region something not wholly to be paralleled elsewhere on the globe."
+This year, Yellowstone celebrates its 150th birthday and it remains a truly unique experience for all who visit.
 It is a beautiful place, a place of grandeur, a place of wild America and a place to make some amazing memories with your family.
 When people visit Yellowstone National Park, they have a checklist of tourist destinations that include places like Old Faithful, Artist Point, or Mammoth Hot Springs.
 To look beyond the popular spots, here is our list of 7 things to do in Yellowstone that will create lasting memories that you can't create anywhere else in the world.

 Hike To The Top of a Mountain